Tantia Bhil: History

 He wanted to teach a lesson to the British and to realize Bhils’ dream of socialist society.
 He was fired with a passion to free India from British subjugation.
 He broke the jail many times.

-He was skilful in guerrilla warfare.
+He was skillful in guerrilla warfare.
 He was also a great shooter and proficient in traditional archery.
 "Daava" or Falia was his main weapon.
 He had also learnt to handle gun.

 Right from his young age, he lived in dense forests, valleys, ravines and mountains all his life measuring swords with the British and Holkar State's armies.
 He inflected reverses on the police of mighty British Empire and eluded them for many years.
 Thousands of people were arrested and hundreds of them were thrown behind bars on the charge of helping Tantya.

 Ultimately, Tantya was arrested due to treachery of Ganpat, the husband of his formal sister.
 He was kept in the Central India Agency Jail in the British Residency area at Indore.
 Later, he was taken to Jubbulpore under strict police guard.
 He was heavily chained and kept in Jubbulpore jail where the British officers tortured him inhumanly.
 All types of atrocities were perpetrated on him.
 The Sessions Court, Jubbulpore sentenced him to be hanged till death on 19 October 1889.

 The British government was scared about the breaking out of a Bhil rebellion.
 It is generally believed that after hanging him his body was thrown near Patalpani railway station on Khandwa rail route near Indore.
 The spot where his wooden effigies were placed is considered to be the Samadhi of Tantya Mama.
 Even today all the train drivers stop the train for a moment as a mark of respect to Tantya Mama.